|

 One of the star features of the TX16S Mk3 is the 5-inch IPS screen with 800 x 400 pixel resolution.
 After the Mk1 and Mk2, it looks huge.

 Text is easier to read, and there's more info displayed on each page.
-The screen is bright too.
-While I haven't tried it yet in bright sunlight, I'm confident that it'll be perform.
+The screen is readable even in bright sunlight.

 - Open the System>File Manager menu